 The result is a sizable, impassioned set of consumers, usually comprised of a young demographic.
 As you can imagine, this presented a great opportunity from an advertising perspective.

-YouTube has certainly prioritised the commercial relationships it has over the creators, for better or worse.
-When you go to the trending tab, it is filled with sponsored videos or content from corporate entities ranging from tech companies to talk shows.
+YouTube has certainly prioritised commercial relationships over those with its creators, for better or worse.
+When you go to the trending tab, it is filled with sponsored videos or content from corporate entities, ranging from tech companies to talk shows.

-While the company is still doing well financially, its public perception, particularly in its own community, has taken a massive hit.
-Could we see a similar scenario happen with TikTok?
+While the company is still doing well financially, public perception has taken a massive hit, particularly among its own community.
+Could we perhaps see a similar scenario happen with TikTok?